Enabling mission and Christian living

 People of all ages joined forces in a bid to really make a difference in Edenbridge by performing random acts of kindness.

 Wearing distinctive red tee shirts, the team led by youth leaders and young people picked up litter, planted bulbs and ran holiday clubs for children as a Christian mission week project called MAD (Make a Difference).

 Youth worker Anthony Shipwright, who planned and organised the event locally, explained that a team of 10 had come from outside the area including one member from France.

 They were joined by 20 people from local churches including St Lawrence’s, the Eden Church, St John’s in Marsh Green, Holy Trinity in Crockham Hill and Edenbridge’s Parish Church of St Peter and St Paul.

 During the week they picked up 20 sacks of rubbish in Marsh Green, ran holiday clubs in Crockham Hill and at the Eden Centre attended by around 95 youngsters aged up to 12 years, delivered 800 pansies door to door including on the Spitals Cross and Stangrove estates, and planted 2,000 daffodils along the pathway near the playground at Spitals Cross.

 Sevenoaks District Council funded the bulb planting at Spitals Cross and also supplied high visibility jackets and litter picking equipment for the litter pick, while Edenbridge Town Council helped by identifying projects that could be done during the week.

 Mad, great to have Chris Duffett with us, & a great time was had getting involved in a load of different & challenging projects across the town of Folkestone

-Click here to download the information & booking form for this year's MAD week
+Please click here to download a booking form for 2018.

 If you are interested in having a MAD team come to your church, please download this guide to find out more